alimausmani/country-explorer/README.md

 - **🌎 Region Filter**: Pick a region like Asia or Europe to see just those countries.
 - **⬇️ Load More**: Start with a few and load more countries as you scroll.
 - **📄 Country Details**: Click "View Details" on any country to see more about its population, region, and other interesting facts.
+- **🔗 View Details**: Click on a country card to navigate to the details page and see rich information.

+- **⭐ Manage Favorites**: Click the favorites icon on the details page to mark countries as favorites.
+You can remove favorites or add new ones, with the favorites displayed on the main page.

 ---